fengyuli-dev/camel-db/doc/MS3_progress_report.md

 Besides these features, we implemented test suites for each major parts of our program.
 Details about our test scheme is available in `test/main.ml`.

 Lastly, we fixed numerous bugs in our program.
 The internal representation was coded in a hurry because of MS2’s relatively short time span.
 Our program is now more robust and usable.
 We also improved our code quality by closely examining each file.

+Our eventual deliverable should contain about 2400 loc.

 ## Activity Breakdown